Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

 # Solar System Simulation

 The current project aims to simulate the solar system using OpenGL.
-It provides a real-time visualization of the Sun, Earth, and other planets, allowing the user to navigate and explore the solar system.
+It provides a physically precise visualization of the Sun, Earth, and other planets, allowing the user to navigate and explore the solar system.
 The simulation takes into account *Newton's law of universal gravitation* to approximate the bodies orbits.

 ## Collaborators
 This project was developed by: